-ZERO newsletter centers on all information that helps us mobilize towards ZERO commitments.
+Entrepreneurs for Impact newsletter centers on all information that helps us mobilize towards zero commitments.
 That means it covers the wide range of climate change impacts, causes, and effects, from pollution and carbon emissions to social justice and inequality.

-Things to expect from their Newsletter: Written by Dr. Chris Wedding, Founder and Chief Catalyst of Entrepreneurs for Impact, ZERO covers climate finance, impact investing, personal development, conscious leadership, and more.
+Things to expect from their newsletter: Written by Dr. Chris Wedding, Founder and Chief Catalyst of Entrepreneurs for Impact, the newsletter covers climate finance, impact investing, personal development, conscious leadership, and more.
 The content is written in a humorous and thought-provoking style that showcases his years of industry experience on the most relevant climate information.

 A bonus addition to the list is our very own newsletter from Startup Basecamp!
 At Startup Basecamp we are passionate about unlocking your startup’s potential and using it to grow innovative tech solutions that will solve the climate crisis.
 We want to put you in touch with the information, people, and organizations at the forefront of this movement, and our newsletter is one more way we do that.